Wilson Cary Swann

-Wilson Cary Swann (1806 – March 21, 1876) was an American physician, philanthropist, and social reformer.
+Wilson Cary Swann (1806 – March 21, 1876) was an American medical doctor, philanthropist, and social reformer.
 Born in present-day Alexandria, Virginia, he moved to Philadelphia in 1847, and spent the rest of his life there.
 Swann held around 40 slaves, whom he freed shortly after his marriage in 1847.

 Swann had leadership roles in several philanthropic organizations in Philadelphia, including the Society for the Prevention of Cruelty to Animals and the Philadelphia Fountain Society, which financed the construction of numerous drinking fountains in the city.
 He also maintained a substantial art collection.

 Early and family life

 Swann was born in Alexandria, Virginia (then part of the District of Columbia) in 1806.
 His father was Thomas Swann, a prominent local attorney and businessman who would later become United States Attorney for the District by James Monroe.
 Swann's brother, Thomas Swann, much later became Baltimore's mayor, then governor of Maryland and a U.S. Congressman.

 Swann attended the University of Virginia.
 He then studied medicine at the University of Pennsylvania, receiving an MD in 1830.

 He married Maria Bell in October 1847.